apache/flink/docs/setup/config.md

 - `high-availability.job.delay`: (Default `akka.ask.timeout`) Defines the delay before persisted jobs are recovered in case of a master recovery situation.
 Previously this key was named `recovery.job.delay`.

+- `high-availability.zookeeper.client.acl`: (Default `open`) Defines the ACL (open|creator) to be configured on ZK node.
+The configuration value can be set to "creator" if the ZooKeeper server configuration has the "authProvider" property mapped to use SASLAuthenticationProvider and the cluster is configured to run in secure mode (Kerberos).
+The ACL options are based on https://zookeeper.apache.org/doc/r3.1.2/zookeeperProgrammers.html#sc_BuiltinACLSchemes

 ### ZooKeeper-Security

 - `zookeeper.sasl.disable`: (Default: `true`) Defines if SASL based authentication needs to be enabled or disabled.
 The configuration value can be set to "true" if ZooKeeper cluster is running in secure mode (Kerberos)